psycopg/psycopg2/doc/src/faq.rst

         >>> cur.execute("INSERT INTO foo VALUES (%s)", ("bar",)) # correct
         >>> cur.execute("INSERT INTO foo VALUES (%s)", ["bar"])  # correct

-My database is Unicode, but I receive all the strings as UTF-8 `str`.
-Can I receive `unicode` objects instead?
+My database is Unicode, but I receive all the strings as UTF-8 `!str`.
+Can I receive `!unicode` objects instead?
     The following magic formula will do the trick::

         psycopg2.extensions.register_type(psycopg2.extensions.UNICODE)